Purple Shampoo For Brassy Hair: What Does It Do?

 What Does Purple Shampoo Do?

+The point of this tinted shampoo is to re-pigment your hair color to the correct shade.
 Purple shampoo is not meant as an everyday shampoo, but rather as an addition to an existing hair care regimen.
 Those who use it every day may find that the purple color is getting into their hair.
 Unless that is your ultimate goal – to get purple hair slowly and surely – you should add purple shampoo to your rotation, but not use it every day.

 - Sodium Laureth Sulfate